facebook icon link facebook icon link

 Dr. Charles van der Horst Water Safety Initiative

-Swim for Charlie is teaching second-grade North Carolina students life-saving water safety skills.
+Swim for Charlie is equipping second-grade students across North Carolina with life-saving water safety skills.

-Swim for Charlie hopes to expand to other North Carolina school districts to provide water safety education to more second graders.
+Looking ahead, Swim for Charlie aims to expand into additional North Carolina school districts, making water safety education accessible to even more second graders across the state.

 A FORCE FOR GOOD